 See a sampling of the birds seen at Wayqecha on YouTube!

-These are the rules the birders followed when coming up with the total trip bird count:
+These are the rules the birders will follow when coming up with the total trip bird count:

 Craig Thompson, intrepid leader of ACA's Inaugural Birdathon.
 Photo: Mary Thompson